 This spot is popular and appropriately named as an homage to the many television shows and movies made in Wilmington.
 Its impressive list of credits includes favorites like Weekend At Bernie’s, One Tree Hill, Iron Man 3 and Dawson’s Creek. (yes, I think of Joey and Pacey while I’m here)

-Currently Sleepy Hollow is filming.
-Our waitress enthusiastically tells us of her recent evening encounter on the foggy set.
+During our visit, Sleepy Hollow is filming.
+Thus, our waitress enthusiastically tells us of her recent evening encounter on the foggy set.
 The film industry is booming here and It’s easy to see why Wilmington’s nickname is “Hollywood East.”

 The restaurant is also one of many downtown establishments catering to sports fans and craft beer lovers.
 I enjoy a North Carolina favorite Highland Gaelic Ale and my husband imbibes with a Sweet Josie.
 North Carolina is quickly becoming a beer destination and Wilmington has tapped into this trend.

 A Highland Gaelic Ale, one of the many craft beers on tap in Wilmington.